 1- A good Operations Manager anticipates problems before they arise

 A huge part of good Operations work is the ability to look way down the line, attempting to foresee anything and everything upcoming that could possibly cause friction.
 It's not just a vital Ops skill, but a leadership skill necessary to be an undercover leader everyone wants to work with.
 You need to play Devil’s Advocate for your company - constantly asking the question “what could go wrong here?”.

 This is where I feel the value of an intrinsically vigilant personality.
 If you’re not aware of what could happen, then you can’t hope to prepare for it.

 For example, we’ve recently updated various internal policies at Charlie.
 We’ve got a new holiday policy, we’ve brought in remote working, and we’ve also changed how we run our core office hours.

 These decisions touch every person at the company and directly affect how they do their work - you need to think through every possible edge-case, as well as imagine any unlikely side-effects that might arise.

-2. Make sure you have all the information to avoid bad decisions
+2- A good Operations Manager makes sure they have all the information to avoid bad decisions